Your brand’s Facebook page introduces your brand to hundreds of people each day. So it’s crucial your page makes a great first impression.

 - For Mobile: 640 pixels wide by 340 pixels tall

 Facebook states that the image must be at least 400 pixels wide and 150 pixels tall.
 But of course, you run the risk of the image getting resized and stretched.

 You may have noticed, a personal Facebook account has a different layout from a Facebook business page.

 Here’s a personal page of a known brand evangelist:

 You can see that the banner is obstructed by your profile picture, and several tabs at the bottom.
 Make sure the impact of your design and text isn’t lost or hidden behind something.

 You can see nothing obstructs the banner, allowing you to make full use of Facebook’s banner image size.

 Now get out there and impress your audience!

 Convince your target audience and your followers that your brand is top-notch.
-Make a great a impression on the visitors that land on your Facebook page.
+Make a great a impression on the visitors that land on your Facebook page and boost your lead generation.
 Design a custom Facebook banner image that reflects you and your brand.